Master of Arts in Teaching in Special Education

-National Louis University’s Master of Arts in Teaching (M.A.T.) in Special Education program is for students who have already earned their bachelor’s degree in another discipline and are interested in a career in this specialized area of education.
-This degree program will lead you to your Illinois Professional Educator License (PEL) endorsed for LBS1 (pre-K to age 21) through a focused 47 semester hour course sequence.
+National Louis University's Master of Arts in Teaching in Special Education program is for students who have already earned their bachelor’s degree in another discipline and are interested in a career in this specialized area of education.
+If you’d like to obtain a special educator role, this degree program will lead you to your Illinois Professional Educator License (PEL) endorsed for LBS1 (pre-K to age 21) through a focused 47 semester hour course sequence.

 Information Session: "How to Become a Teacher"

 Learn from the experts.
 Join us for an informative discussion about NLU's MAT programs and how you can become a teacher!

 Consider getting your Master's in Special Education at NLU if you:

 - Have a bachelor’s degree in another discipline

 - Would like to build a career in special education

 - Want to study at a well-established teaching institution